1aron/aronrepo/packages/aronrepo/README.md

 So if there is an external package that needs to be bundled, you just install it to `devDependencies` via `npm i <some-package> --save-dev`, then `aron pack` will not exclude it.

 ## Version
-Smartly bump packages to specific versions by the `.workspaces` of the root `package.json`.
+Smartly bump all workspace-dependent packages to specific versions.

 ```bash
 aron version <version>